datinmanzoni/EU-GEI-study/README.md

 **[add citation link]**

 ## Contents

-- `data_preprocessing.R`: Scripts to clean and prepare the EU-GEI dataset.
+### Main analyses

+- `1. multiple_imputation_missRanger_v3.R`: Script for data cleaning and preparation, multiple imputation, and descriptive statistics.
+- `2. logistic_reg_dfar_neg.bias.R`: Script for logistic regression analysis with mediators and case-control outcome.
+- `3.1 medflex_mediation_black_v3.R`: Main script for mediation analysis using the `medflex` package in Black group.
+- `3.2 medflex_mediation_mixed_v3.R`: Main script for mediation analysis using the `medflex` package in Mixed group.
+- `3.3 medflex_mediation_asian_v3.R`: Main script for mediation analysis using the `medflex` package in Asian group.
+- `3.4 medflex_mediation_northafrican_v3.R`: Main script for mediation analysis using the `medflex` package in North African group.
-- `mediation_models.R`: Main scripts for fitting natural effect models using the `medflex` package.
+- `3.5 medflex_mediation_other_v3.R`: Main script for mediation analysis using the `medflex` package in Other group.
-- `bootstrap_estimates.R`: Code to bootstrap confidence intervals for odds ratios and proportion mediated.
+- `4. dfar_negbias_scores_cases_controls.R`: Code for summary scores of DFAR and negativity bias in cases and controls per ethnic group.

+### Sensitivity analyses
-- `sensitivity_analyses.R`: Scripts for running alternative models (e.g., using processing speed as a proxy for cognitive ability).
+Scripts for running alternative models (e.g., using processing speed as a substitute for parental social class as a proxy for cognitive ability).

 ## Requirements